 Much of our English ‘sense vocabulary’ comes from Latin roots (via French), although our most common words (seeing, hearing, smelling, tasting, etc.) have Anglo-Saxon roots.

 Take a look at these lists of words from Latin roots, then see how many you know or can guess in the interactive matching game below.
 (As an example, to be circumspect is to be cautious and avoid risks-- to 'look around carefully' before acting.)

 (If you prefer to do the matching from a pdf offline, right click here, then choose 'save as...' to download it.)

 Evidence, evidently, improvident, improvise, invisible, provide, providence, provision, review, revise, revision, supervise, supervision, supervisor, supervisory, video, view, visible, visibility, visibly, vision, visionary, visual, visualize, visualization, visually.
-(View and its review originally come from videre but were altered more by French than some of the other words.)
+(View and review originally come from videre but were altered more by French than some of the other words.)

 Aspect, circumspect, inspect, inspection, inspector, perspective, prospect, prospective, prospector, spectacle, spectacles, spectacular, spectacularly, spectator, suspect, suspicion, suspicious.